SPECTACULAR ECONOMIC NEWS….

 The purpose of this work is: To expand access to true wealth, for all humanity.
 There is a saying: “It’s not what you know, it’s who you know”.
 The meaning of this is that if I have access to the right people, I can gain access to something desirable.
 Access is the key to wealth.
 True wealth then, is measured by the amount of access that one has to goods and services that support a high standard and quality of life, indefinitely.

-In this writing I have made a number of bold statements and assertions.
-I am making four Declarations.
+In this writing I have made a number of bold statements and “assertions of truth”.
 I am not trying to say: “This is THE TRUTH”.
-I am trying to reveal ignored facts that show a different and far better economic reality than we see currently, and that illuminates unnoticed and unprecedented good news.
-I am gathering seemingly unrelated facts and bringing them together into a cohesive whole.
+I am trying to reveal ignored facts that show a different and far better economic picture than we see currently, and that illuminates unnoticed and unprecedented good news.
 I am aware that you or I or others can pick around and find fault with one point or many.
 Even so, facts are facts, and this work is based on looking at facts.
-My intent is to share something wonderful with you, and to invite you to share and participate with me, and all of our billions of sisters and brothers.

 My intent is to point us in a direction, to follow a path of simple logic that reveals to us the FACT that we have MADE IT, in terms of our capacity, our capability to provide a very high standard and quality of life for All humanity.

-IF you are willing to look at economics completely independently of money and finance, you too will see a far different Economic Reality than what you see when you make no such distinction.
+IF you are willing to look at economics completely independently of finance, you too will see a far different Economic Reality than what you see when you make no such distinction.

 DATELINE 2009 U.S.A.